 He will not be able to check and engage in any conversation unless specifically assigned to him or his group.

 Anna, our second team member, is part of the marketing group and will be engaged by marketing questions.

 She also needs to check reports now and then so we’re going to give her access to the bot dashboard and bot statistical data.

 Mary, our last member, is a Supervisor and she will see all conversations and statistics.
 Also, she hasn’t developed the chatbot, but by overseeing conversation, she can choose to better train the AI.

 For this reason, we’re also giving her access to a read-only view of the chatbot and full editing capabilities of the NLP section.

-You can see, Pro Team opens up all of permissions that allow you to choose what team members can do.
-It give them access to your customer service chatbot being sure that they are not going to access information that is not meant for them.
+You can see, Pro Team opens up all of the permissions that allow you to choose what team members can do.
+It gives them access to your customer service chatbot being sure that they are not going to access information that is not meant for them.

 Once we’re done creating our full team and permissions, let’s continue by adding operator management to our chatbot.